erikabalarezo/web-app/README.md

 -	Detail information for each location or event selected: Duration, for how long, contact info, and location on a map.
 -	Ability to input the date to access locations/events available.

 ## Learning Goals

 -	Learn how to deal with Open Data and other data sources.
--	Learn more about jQuery and PHP programming as well as databases.
+-	Learn more about jQuery and PHP programming as well as MySql and databases.
 -	Apply accessibility and responsive design concepts previously learned and learn more about them.
--	Learn about using Google Maps for building web applications
+-	Learn about using Google Maps for building web applications.
 -	Use and learn more about developement and post-launch tools (i.e Visual Event, Javascriptcompressor, JSHint, CSS Compressor)

 The makings of this application will be an interesting challenge.
 Not only I will apply previous learned concepts but also I will acquire new ones in a short period of time.
 The most exciting part is the fact that it will be something real that can be used by many people today.